Kildonan railway station

 Kildonan railway station (/kɪlˈdɒnən/ kil-DON-ən) is a railway station near Kildonan Lodge in the Highland council area in the north of Scotland.
 It is located on the Far North Line, between Helmsdale and Kinbrace, 111 mi 5 chain from Inverness, and has a single platform which is long enough for a three-coach train.
 All services are operated by ScotRail, who manage the station.

 History

 The station opened on 28 July 1874.
 In 1952 the station was awarded a special class award in the British Railway (Scottish Region) Best Kept Stations Competition.

 Accidents and incidents

 On 7 February 1884 there was an accident at the station.
 A special fish train from Wick approached the station when it derailed and ploughed up several hundred yards of track.
 The fireman, Alexander Campbell of Wick, died and the engine driver, David Mathieson of Wick was badly injured.

 Proposed closure

 On 10 June 2018, it was announced that Hitrans had proposed the station for closure, shaving four minutes off journey times on the Inverness to Thurso/Wick route and put application in to Transport Scotland to consider the proposals.
-However following objections by three local councillors Hitrans had withdrawn the application.
+However following objections by three local councillors Hitrans withdrew the application.